guilchaves/responsive_challenge_1/README.md

 Static vanilla webpage built as a challenge from <a href="https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY">devchallenges.io</a>.
 The idea was to pick a simple project and built it using the best coding practices.

-- Responsive units were use it.
+- Responsive units were used.
 - The webpage is responsive for tablet and smartphone screens.
 - BEM method of css architecture implemented.